starknet-io/starknet.js/www/guides/connect_contract.md

 sidebar_position: 5
 ---

-# 🔌 Connect a deployed contract :
+# 🔌 Connect a deployed contract

-Once your provider initialized, you can connect a contract already deployed in the network.
+Once your provider is initialized, you can connect a contract already deployed in the network.

 You need 2 data :

 - the address of the contract
 - the ABI file of the contract (or the compiled contract file, that includes the abi)

 > If you don't have the abi file, the `provider.getClassAt()` command can help you.

-When possible, prefer to read the compiled contract from a local Json file, as it's much more faster.
+> When possible, prefer to read the compiled contract from a local Json file, as it's much more faster, using the `json.parse` util provided by Starknet.js, as shown below.

+## Get the abi from a compiled file

 ```typescript
 import { Provider, Contract, json } from "starknet";
 ```

-## Get the abi from a compiled file :

 If you have the compiled file of the contract, use this code to recover all data, including ABI :